dgaydukov/cert-aws/sa/files/sa.md

 You can use on-demand or spot instances in LC, in case of spot you should set bid price in LC.
 ASG can launch your instances across multiple AZ but only within same region.
 Unhealthy instance can be determine by 2 healthchecks:
 * ec2 healthcheck (default check for asg, check only status of instance itself) - use it if you don't use elb
-* elb healthchek - more elaborated check (for example to check if instance return status 200) There are 2 ways to create asg in cf:
+* elb healthcheck - more elaborated check (for example to check if instance return status 200) There are 2 ways to create asg in cf:
 * ScalingPolicy - create scaling policy (only suitable for ec2 scaling policy)
 * ScalingPlan - create scaling policy for asg, but can also be used to create scaling policy for: